 Exxaro's manufactured capital consists of five mines, including a joint venture; two coal projects; a ferro-silicon manufacturing facility; and two windfarms.
 These assets are substantial in size.
 It is critical to invest in them to ensure their enduring value, upkeep and performance, and optimise their utilisation in delivering our products at optimal qualities.

-We strive to positively impact our operational performance through:
+We strive to positively impact our operational performance

 - Appropriate stay in business capital investments

 - Optimisation strategies

 - Market to resource strategy

-- Portfolio review
+- · Portfolio review

-Material theme Matter Our strategic response Our impact on the SDGs Adapting to a changing context Geopolitical context Macro-environment Supporting a just transition to a low-carbon economy Commodity price risk Transition at speed and scale Make our minerals and energy businesses thrive Image: Second and the second and t Executing our strategy Coal portfolio optimisation Diversify into minerals Build a leading global renewable energy solutions business
+Material theme Our strategic response Geopolitical context · Transition at speed and scale Macro-environment Make our minerals and energy Adapting to a changing Supporting a just transition to businesses thrive context a low-carbon economy · Commodity price risk Coal portfolio optimisation · Diversify into minerals Executing our strategy · Build a leading global renewable energy solutions business